syeddanish41/wAlnut/README.md

 8. **Assumption 6:**
    A common learning algorithm must be trained on a unlabeled *movie* of the world it is expected to learn to predict and classify.

+9. **Theory 3:** There is no such thing as free will.
+   - Supportive:
+   - Not Supportive:

+10. **Theory 4:** Consciousness is the illusion of an object believing it has free will.
+    - Supportive:
+    - Not Supportive:

 ## Key Experiments